 For example, when a governance decision is made in a meeting – it is captured in the meeting recording.
 That decision is logged in a SharePoint list, which has a lookup to another list of configurations, and the creation of the decision record triggers a workflow that assigns a task in Planner as well as posting a message in a Team channel.

-Traditionally this would have been captured in meeting minutes, stored in a Word document, sitting on a file share, or emailed as an attachment.
+Traditionally, this would have been captured in meeting minutes, stored in a Word document, sat on a file share, or emailed as an attachment.

 Files don’t have to stay like that, frozen in time, simply moved to a cloud storage service with a few new features.
 They can transform like a caterpillar does to a butterfly.

 Pray tell.
 Do the people who are responsible for file servers think about what can be done with the information?
 Or do they predominantly think about backups and permissions?

 This thinking is a leading cause for why many Microsoft Teams implementations are a mess – because for many, Microsoft Teams is just an upgraded version of Skype for Business.

 This was incredibly evident for me when I was involved in designing the MS-700 exam for Microsoft.
 We designed it with a view that Microsoft Teams is a multi-faceted application that interacts with and relies upon many of the features and services within Microsoft 365 – therefore any admin worth their weight should be familiar with those in order to consider themselves a “Certified Teams Administrator”.